pabloripoll/docker-wordpress-6-4-php-fpm/README.md

 ## Database

-Since every the containers are up and running, a fresh Wordpress wizard setup is set.
-So, you can continue to set up a Wordpress configuration as your project requires.
+Since every time the containers are up and running a fresh Wordpress wizard setup displays on screen, you can continue follow its steps configuring as your project requires the required Wordpress tables or use this repository preset database by executing `$ make database-install`

-Follow the next process recommendation to keep development stages clear and safe.
+Follow the next practices recommendation to keep development stages clear and safe.

-Once Wordpres is up an an admin back-office user set, I recommend to make a database backup a manually saving it as [resources/database/wordpress.sql](resources/database/wordpress.sql) to have a init database for any Docker compose rebuild / restart.
+*On first installation* once Wordpres app is running with an admin back-office user set, I recommend to make a database backup a manually saving it as [resources/database/wordpress.sql](resources/database/wordpress.sql) to have a init database for any Docker compose rebuild / restart for next time.

 The following three commands are very useful for CI/CD.

 ### DB Backup

-When Wordpress project is already in an advanced development stages making a backup is recommended to avoid start again from installation wizard and keep lastest database registers.
+When Wordpress project is already in advanced development stages, making a backup is recommended to avoid start again from installation step, keeping lastest database registers.
 ```bash
 $ make database-backup